armaan-pathan/fsds-genai-2025/07_Machine_Learning/02_Classification/Day54_Naive_Bayes_Classification/README.md

 ## Conclusion

-Day 54 provided a complete understanding of **Naive Bayes classifiers** — from theory and variants to practical implementation and scaling effects.
+This day provided a complete understanding of **Naive Bayes classifiers** — from theory and variants to practical implementation and scaling effects.
 By the end of this notebook, I could clearly see when to use **Gaussian, Multinomial, or Bernoulli Naive Bayes**, and why preprocessing plays a critical role in their performance.

-Would you like me to also prepare a **one-liner summary for Day 54** (like your main repo index has for each day) so you can directly paste it into your GitHub root README?